Change Analysis Process

 The analysis follows this sequence:

 The process begins when Overmind receives your Terraform plan.
-At this stage, the system:
+During this step:

 - Parses the Terraform plan output